-So that you can understand how it looks for a three-dimensional structure then we will also see what this means with respect to diffraction because that is something that we have learnt independently.
-We will connect it to, what we have drawn here.
-And finally, we will try and understand, if you take this all this information together what does it mean with respect to the energy values that are allowed for electrons in the system.
+In our subsequent classes we will see what this is for a three dimensional structure we will look at it for the three dimensional structures.
+So, that you can understand how it looks for a three dimensional structure then we will also see what this means with respect to diffraction because that is something that we have learnt independently we will connect it to what we have drawn here and finally, we will try and understand if you take this all this information together what does it mean with respect to the energy values that are allowed for electrons in the system and the energy values that are forbidden for the electrons in the system.

-And the energy values that are forbidden for the electrons in the system that information comes when you pull all of these together, the Brillouin zones which come from the periodic structure of the material.
-And the wave information which comes from the electrons that are available in that material.

-All of these have to be put together then you get this information on bands, allowed bands and band gaps okay.
-So, all of that we will see in our upcoming classes.
-With this we will halt for today, Thank you.
+That information comes when you pull all of these together the brillouin zones which come from the periodic structure of the material, and the wave information which comes from the electrons that are available in the material all of these have to be put together.
+Then you get this information on bands allowed bands and band caps.
+So, all of that we will see in our upcoming classes with this we will halt for today.
+Thank You.